Extermination Services in Kenya: Effective Pest Control

 Sealing Entry Points and Structural Gaps

-Sealing up entry points and gaps is also key.
-Even small openings can let pests in.
-So, we seal all cracks around windows, doors, and vents.
+Sealing up entry points and gaps is highly critical, as even the smallest architectural openings allow persistent insects in.
+Thus, we systematically seal all cracks bordering windows, exterior doors, and structural vents.

 Handling Specialized Pest Challenges